Use Cases

 Evaluate capital procurement RFQ responses

-Review complex RFQ responses where technical compliance, price normalization, and award support have to stay grounded in source documents.
+Review complex RFQ responses where technical compliance and award support have to stay grounded in source documents.

 • Cited requirement grading